 Mary Kathleen Domain geology

-The Mary Kathleen Domain is the western part of the highly prospective eastern succession of the Mount Isa inlier (Figure 1).
-It hosts significant, copper, zinc, uranium and rare earth element deposits (Figure 2) that may be associated with different periods of magmatism.
+The Mary Kathleen Domain is the western part of the highly prospective eastern succession of the Mount Isa inlier (see map below).
+It hosts significant copper, zinc, uranium and rare earth element deposits.

 - updated geological mapping around key igneous and other units where applicable